 We had a fabulous holiday to Disneyland Paris.
-We don’t regret taking our nearly 3 year old toddler.
-But I must admit that I was too impatient to take him and I know that he would have faired better had he been a little older.
+We don’t regret taking our nearly 3-year-old toddler.
+But I must admit that I was too impatient to take him and I know that he would have fared better had he been a little older.
 It was very tiring and sometimes it all just got too much for his little body in more ways than one.
 But that means we can go again now right?

 Be aware of foreign school holidays.
 Although our British holidays were done and dusted most of Europe was still not back at school.
 We had not realised this and Disney was incredibly busy.

-You don’t have to pre book to meet the characters.
-Some of the characters have meet and greets available during the day around main street at no extra cost.
+You don’t have to pre-book to meet the characters.
+Some of the characters have meet and greets available during the day around the main street at no extra cost.
 You have to queue but I’m sure your kids will appreciate it.
-Unless you have a kid like ours who ran away from Mickey mouse!
+Unless you have a kid like ours who ran away from Mickey Mouse!

 Jamie ran away from Mickey Mouse!

 Take plenty of snacks.
 It will help boredom in the queues waiting for rides and to meet characters.

 We didn’t experience any character dining while we were at Disneyland Paris.
 However, if you would like to find out about Princess dining at the Auberge De Cendrillon please check out this great review by The Willowtree.